The best hotels in Bridgetown

 Broad Street is the main shopping street in Bridgetown and worth a morning visit.
 The Cheapside Market nearby is where locals actually shop. fish, produce, local rum.
 Mount Gay Rum Visitor Centre on Spring Garden Highway runs good tours for about $25 USD.
 It's one of the oldest rum distilleries in the world and not just a tourist gimmick.

-Bridgetown's best neighborhoods
+Bridgetown's best hotel regions

 Prioritize the Hastings-Rockley-Garrison corridor if this is your first visit.
 You get real beach access, walkable strips, and far better value than the overpriced spots right in the city center near Broad Street.